James Watson Corder

 James Watson Corder (1867–1953) is a historian best remembered for documenting family history in Sunderland, County Durham, England.
-His volumes are today invaluable to people interested in genealogy.
+His volumes are invaluable to people interested in genealogy today.

 Early life

 James Corder, the son of Sunderland merchant tradesman Francis Corder, was educated at the Quaker-run Bootham School in York and never married.
 Instead, he devoted his life to local history.

 His historical studies began when he was in his early 20s, after he was inspired by George Bain, a founder of Sunderland Antiquarian Society, to investigate Sunderland’s history.

 Corder's research

 James Corder started his research at the end of the 19th century, by copying the registers of three ancient churches, including St Peter's, which was founded by Benedict Biscop.
 He also used information held by Presbyterian chapels in the town, as well as trade directories and marriage licence bonds.